mdcdi1315/dotnetresourcesextensions/README.md

 This project aims to find new alternatives and ways of reading , getting , writing and loading .NET resources on a managed application.

-The result of this are the `IResourceLoader` and `IResourceTransferer` interfaces , and their accompanying classes.
+The result of this are many interface abstractions , others inspired by how .NET ResX classes create resources , and others having a higher level of manipulation , such as a resource loader.

 But it does not stop here.
 It defines also diverse classes for reading and writing resources: